ReAnimatedMando/HTML_CSS_Notes/HTML_CSS.md

 ## Paragraphs

 *   p, by default, a browser will show each paragraph on a new line with some space between it and the subsequent paragraph

+## Bold & Italic

+*   Bold b, and Italic i.
+*   Using these tags will make words enclosed in these elements appear bold or italic.
+*   b also represents a section of text that would be presented in a visually different way, such as key words in a paragraph.
+*   i also represents a section of text that would be said in a different way from surrounding content, such as technical terms, names of ships, foreign words, thoughts, or other terms that would usually be italicized.